-I have a few favourite moments from the wedding, I love the eloquent groom and bride joint speech at the back of the venue as the sunset, you could feel the love from everyone in that moment kind of like when you’re at a concert and everyone is sharing in something special at exactly the same time.
+I have a few favourite moments from the wedding, I love the eloquent groom and bride joint speech at the back of the venue as the sunset, you could feel the love from everyone at that moment.
 After I took the couple off for a few moments away for pictures together before the candlelit wedding breakfast in the courtyard, Holly was wearing a Rime Arodaky wedding dress which blended perfectly with the evening sunset and the French countryside.

-The end of the day saw us returned to the cellar or ‘Club de Lartigolle’ as they like to call it for some good wedding raving! check out the trainers that the groom and bride put on which light up when they danced, even the guests got involved and wearing fluorescent bands and paint which popped in the rave-cave!
+The end of the day saw us returned to the cellar or ‘Club de Lartigolle’ as they like to call it on some excellent wedding raving!
+Check out the trainers that the groom and bride put on which light up when they danced, even the guests got involved and wearing fluorescent bands and paint which popped in the rave-cave!
 Great place to end the night!

 Let me know what you think of this beautiful wedding at the bottom of the post!
-Also if you like this one definitely check out Kat & Pierre’s weddding at Chateau Urval.
+Also if you like this one definitely check out Kat & Pierre’s wedding at Chateau Urval.

 Other Wedding Suppliers